mahmoud-mohsen97/Semantic-Search-in-articles/README.md

 ## Experiments
 Goal: Improve search accuracy by using text embeddings.

-Approach:

-The article was split into paragraphs and embedded using Cohere's `embed-multilingual-v3.0` model.
+Approach: The article was split into paragraphs and embedded using Cohere's `embed-multilingual-v3.0` model.
 `Annoy` was used to create a fast vector search index for retrieving relevant chunks.

+Results: Cohere's `command-r-plus` model effectively generated concise, relevant answers from the article in Arabic and English.

+Conclusion: Integrating deep learning models enhanced the system’s ability to generate precise answers, improving the overall user experience.

 ## Tools and Resources
 Tools Used: